Quadriffis/immortal-millionaire/12 - have your money generate money.md

 It's a silly example, but this is the basic mechanic of how the stock market operates.

-# Individual stocks are risky, markets less so
+# Individual assets are risky

 Let's say we buy 5 of the 100 stocks of Acme Incorporated.
 This means we own 5% of the company and have a right to 5% of their profits every year.

 So long as Acme does well we will gain 5/100 = 5% of their substantial profits.
 But what if Acme goes bankrupt?
 Then we lose it all...

+## Index funds for stocks

 Instead of buying shares in a company, we can buy shares of an index fund.

 > An index fund buys the top performing companies in a region/sector.